 Valerie Gutmann Koch, J.D.

 Valerie Gutmann Koch is the Consultant and former Senior Attorney for the New York State Task Force on Life and the Law.
-She is also a Visiting Assistant Professor at IIT Chicago-Kent College of Law.
+She is also a Visiting Assistant Professor at IIT Chicago-Kent College of Law and a Lecturer in Law, Medicine, and Ethics at MacLean Center for Clinical Medical Ethics, University of Chicago.
 Prior to the Task Force, she was at Seton Hall Law School's Center for Health and Pharmaceutical Law and Policy, where her work focused on social networking and personal genomic testing, conflicts of interest in clinical research, Medicare pharmaceutical benefits, and board oversight of healthcare quality.
 Prior to that, she practiced in the litigation and intellectual property groups at Kirkland & Ellis LLP, concentrating on assorted pharmaceutical patent infringement cases as well as various FDA-related matters.
 She has also worked for the National Academy of Sciences, the American Association for the Advancement of Science, and the ABA Coordinating Group on Bioethics & the Law.
 She graduated from Harvard Law School, serving as Editor-in-Chief of the Recent Developments Section of the Journal on Law, Medicine, and Ethics.
 Her undergraduate degree is from the Woodrow Wilson School of International Affairs and Public Policy at Princeton University, where she was co-president of the Princeton Bioethics Forum.
 She is currently an at-large appointee of the American Bar Association Special Committee on Bioethics and the Law.

 Angela R. Star

 Angela is the administrative assistant for the Task Force on Life and the Law.
 She is completing her undergraduate degree in psychology at Brooklyn College.